AlexDobeck/aFramework.Events/README.md

 ### Queue.on(eventName, listener)
 When an event matching the eventName is emitted, the listener will be called and supplied the argument object.
 This method will generate a new redis client (by using the blockingQueueClientFunction) and wait on an entry to appear in redis, looping only when an event has been successfully processed.
-If an error is thrown in the listener, the event will not be removed, instead being requeued once the delay ends.
-This will also cause the listener to stop listening so to prevent the client from endlessly churning on a single event.
+If an error is thrown in a listener, the event will not be removed, instead being requeued once the delay ends.
+This will also cause the process to stop listening to prevent the client from endlessly churning a single event.

 ### async emit(eventName[, args])
 Emits the event and optional arguments object.
 Awaiting is optional unless you require a gaurntee that the event has been stored in redis before continuing.